mumoshu/okra/README.md

 In the best scenario, a system update with `okra` looks like the below.

-- You provision one or more new clusters, and update a `Cell` custom resource provided by `okra` to include the new clusters
+- You provision one or more new clusters with some cluster tags
+- An external system like ArgoCD with ApplicationSet deploys your apps to the new clusters
+- `cell-controller` starts discovering the new clusters by tags
+- Once there are enough clusters, `cell-controller` starts updating the loadbalancer configuration to gradually migrate traffic from the old to the new clusters.
-- Have some coffee, and `okra` will run various steps to safely update all the related K8s and IaaS resources.
-The job includes gradually migrating workloads from the old clusters to the new clusters, by updating ArgoCD configs and AWS ALB settings.
+- Have some coffee. `okra` will run various steps to ensure there are no errors, and it reverts the loadbalancer configuration changes when there are too many errors or test failures.

 ## Project Status and Scope